ctrast/js-arrays/readme.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

 # Array Iteration Methods
-Today, we're going to learn about some Array methods that make transforming data in arrays easier.
-These methods are also a lot more flexible and powerful than using a loop, with the additional benefit that they are generally considered easier to read.
+Today, we're going to learn about some Array methods These methods are also a lot more flexible and powerful than using a loop, with the additional benefit that they are generally considered easier to read.

 ## Prerequisites